Applications for Special Guardianship Orders

 - Their ability and suitability to bring up the child until the child reaches the age of eighteen.

-- An assessment of the proposed contact arrangements and the support needs (see Section 11, Assessment for Support) of the child, parents and the prospective special guardian.
+- An assessment of the proposed contact arrangements and the support needs (see Section 11, Assessment for Support) of the child, parents/those who have parental responsibility and the prospective special guardian.

 6. Approval of Special Guardianship for Looked After Children

 If the child is looked after and the application has been agreed as part of the child's permanence plan, the assessments will usually have been undertaken and the outcomes agreed as part of the permanence planning for the child, in which case there will be no need to hold a planning meeting.